a8ksh4/python_workshop/README.md

 * A-Getting_Started.ipynb - Introduction to Python and Google Colab.
 Covering variables and data types (numeric, strings, boolean), truthiness, and basic control flow (if-else statements).
 * B-Dictionaries_and_Loops.ipynb - Exploring more complex data types (lists, tuples, dictionaries) and advanced control flow (loops: for and while).
 Opening files and intro to json.
-* C-Functions_and_Pandas_Intro.ipynb - Introducing functions and modules in Python.
-Basic introduction to pandas for data analysis, focusing on importing data and initial data exploration
+* C-Functions_and_Module_Imports.ipynb - Introducing functions and modules in Python.
+* D0-Pandas_Example.ipynb - An example of importing data and doing some anaylsis and graphing to get a feel for how pandas works.
+* D1-Pandas_Intro_and_Data_selection.ipynb - Some pandas basics including imoprting data, manipulating columns of data, learning ways to select rows and columns of data, and exporting data to file.

+**In Development**
+* D2-Data_Cleaning.ipynb - Setting column data types, removing missing or invalid data, interpolation, etc tools for preparing data for analysis.
+* D3-Pandas_Graphing.ipynb - Goes over a bunch of plot types multi-axis plots, and graphs with multiple plots.
+* D4-Advanced_Pandas.ipynb - Pivot, stack, unstack, join, concatenate, etc.
-* D-Pandas.ipynb - Building on pandas skills with more advanced data manipulation and introduction to data visualization using pandas and matplotlib for generating graphs.
+* D5-Machine_Learning.ipynb - Methods to use machine learning to model data using pandas and common ML libraries.
+Building on pandas skills with more advanced data manipulation and introduction to data visualization using pandas and matplotlib for generating graphs.

-**In Development:**
 * E-Writing_Scripts.ipynb - Installing python locally, environment, structure of a script, and argparse
 * F-Microcontrollers_Intro.ipynb - Circuitpython and Micropython on common microcontroller boards.
 * G-Exception_Handling.ipynb - Try/Except blocks and Error Handing.